 Approved premises are buildings such as hotels and stately homes licensed by local authorities under the Marriage Act 1994, for the solemnisation of civil marriages.
 In addition, some local authorities have made accommodation available for civil marriage as approved premises in place of register offices.
 This provision for marriages in approved premises came into effect on 1 April 1995.

 In February 2005, The Asylum and Immigration (Treatment of Claimants, etc) Act 2004 made various changes to the procedure for marriage for anyone subject to immigration control, broadly speaking non-EEA nationals.
 Where any individual to be married was subject to immigration control and was marrying in England and Wales by superintendent registrar’s certificate, notice had to be given in a designated register office and qualifying conditions had to be met.
 A person subject to immigration control needed a certificate of approval from the Home Office unless he or she had a marriage visa or settled status.
 The same legislation applied to Scotland and Northern Ireland but did not apply to Anglican marriages after banns or by licence in England and Wales.
 The purpose of this legislation was to counter the use of marriage to circumvent UK immigration control (‘sham marriages’).
 On 4 April 2011 Parliament approved a Remedial Order to abolish this Certificate of Approval scheme on human rights grounds.
 The scheme ended in May 2011.
-The UK Border Agency are working with the General Register Offices across the UK, local registration services and the Anglican Church to tackle sham marriages.
+The UK Border Agency is working with the General Register Offices across the UK, local registration services and the Anglican Church to tackle sham marriages.

 Special extracts and tabulations of marriage data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and agreement of costs, where appropriate).
 Enquiries should be made to: